archer-321/snowdon/README.md

 so if there's a good reason for it.
 Only having a few dependencies that each have a stable MSRV policy, we shouldn't need to increase our MSRV transitively because of a dependency update.

+Note that benchmarks and tests require a higher Rust version, as they add dependencies that don't support the MSRV above.

 ## Correctness

 As detailed in [Project goals and non-goals](#project-goals-and-non-goals), Snowdon aims to be a **correct**